 - Double-check that the vehicle identification number (VIN) on the title matches the number etched into the vehicle.
 If the numbers do not match, immediately halt the purchase until the legal owner is verified.
 This is one of those seemingly minor procedures that should not be overlooked or you could face a long-term legal hassle.

-- Vehicles less than nine years old must have the SFN 18609 Damage Disclosure Form filled out by the seller, even if there is no damage.
+- Vehicles less than 9 years old must have the Damage/Salvage Disclosure Statement (Form SFN 18609) filled out by the seller, even if there is no damage.

-- You will be allowed to drive this vehicle for five days without registering it provided you carry proof of ownership (dated bill of sale or a dated copy of the title).
+- You will be allowed to drive this vehicle for 5 days without registering it provided you carry proof of ownership, such as:

-- You will have 30 days to submit a Purchaser's Certification and Application to NDDOT.
+- You will have 30 days to submit a Purchaser's Certification and Application (Form SFN 2475) to NDDOT.

-If the seller cannot provide an existing title, you must apply for a new one by completing an Application for Certificate of Title & Registration of a Vehicle.
-Include as much pertinent information as possible supporting your ownership claim, along with an explanation regarding the missing existing title.
+If the seller cannot provide an existing title, you must apply for a new one by completing an Application for Certificate of Title & Registration of a Vehicle (Form SFN 2872).
+Include as much pertinent information as possible supporting your ownership claim, along with an explanation of the existing title.
 You will then be issued a new title if NDDOT finds your information to be sufficient.